Note: This post is part of an ongoing project, and as such, is frequently updated.

 • Imagine if strategic planning routinely led to plans for visionary community improvement (vs. incremental, reactive steps to intervene against current problems).

-In this very early stage of thinking about this huge project, we are using Catalytic Thinking to listen, learn, and think things through.
+In the inquiry-and-invitation stage of this effort, we are using Catalytic Thinking to listen, learn, and think things through.
 Several first steps are happening at once, and because all our strategy work at Creating the Future is done as openly and inclusively as possible, we’re asking you to be part of all those steps!

-Here are some ways you can be part of this inquiry right now:
+Here are a few ways you can be part of this project right now:

-Are there others you know who are talking about similar big-picture questions re: changing how social change infrastructure is supported / how the social change arena thinks about capacity building?
-Whether they are seeking to re-imagine everything at once or seeking to create more narrow shifts in how social change is done, we want to meet those people!
+After looking through the slide deck describing what we've learned so far, if you know folks who are talking about similar big-picture questions re: changing the systems that support social change, we want to meet those people!
+Whether they are seeking to re-imagine everything at once or seeking to create more narrow shifts in how social change is done, please introduce us.
 Send us a note to suggest folks, and if you can make a connection, that would be awesome.

 If you are tired of feeling conflicted between the values that underpin your mission and the stuff you have to do to support that work…